 The difficulty with water-based systems is based around the installation, and costs are typically initially higher for this reason.
 Unless you're a professional plumber, it's inadvisable to try and install the system yourself.
 Pipes are thicker than wires, so there needs to be enough room in your floor for the system to be installed, or the ground may need to be slightly raised.
 This means that while they’re a great solution for new builds, they can be difficult to install on some properties.
 Consequently, installing a water-based system is not easy and, unlike electric systems, shouldn’t be installed without assistance.

 The type of system you install will depend on the type of floor you have, with different types available for different surfaces.
 Electric underfloor heating systems can generally be installed yourself, cutting the overall cost.

 When it comes to a water-based system, it's best not to attempt to install it yourself - hire a plumber to handle it for you, because installation will require laying the pipes, connecting them to the boiler system and possibly even raising the floor.

 Underfloor heating cost depends entirely on what system you opt for and whether you install it into a new-build (or install at the time of renovating an existing property) or not.
 An electric system will cost around £75 per square metre for pre-fitted underfloor heating mats, or £100 per square metre for the loose cables.
 Further costs come in the form of insulation to lay under the system, heating controls and electrician fees.

 Water-based systems will cost significantly more, with total costs after installation running into thousands of pounds.
 While a water-based system will save you money, it won’t save you much, making it more of a luxury option than a money-saver.

-Underfloor heating is not necessarily a money saver, with the Energy Saving Trust noting that a water-based system will only save you £20 a year for the average home using a condensing boiler.
+It's important not to be under the illusion that underfloor heating is a money saver.
+The Energy Saving Trust noting that a water-based system will only save you £20 a year for the average home using a condensing boiler.
 Given the substantial installation costs, you are unlikely to save much.